Copyright Act of 1976

 The Copyright Act of 1976 is a United States copyright law and remains the primary basis of copyright law in the United States, as amended by several later enacted copyright provisions.
 The Act spells out the basic rights of copyright holders, codified the doctrine of "fair use", and for most new copyrights adopted a unitary term based on the date of the author's death rather than the prior scheme of fixed initial and renewal terms.
-It became Public Law number 94-553 on October 19, 1976 and went into effect on January 1, 1978.
+It became Public Law number 94-553 on October 19, 1976; most parts of the law went into effect on January 1, 1978.

+US Register of Copyrights Barbara Ringer took an active role in drafting the statute.

 History and purpose

 Before the 1976 Act, the last major revision to statutory copyright law in the United States occurred in 1909.
 In deliberating the Act, Congress noted that extensive technological advances had occurred since the adoption of the 1909 Act.
 Television, motion pictures, sound recordings, and radio were cited as examples.
 The Act was designed in part to address intellectual property questions raised by these new forms of communication.
+Barbara Ringer, who later became US Register of Copyrights in 1973, began taking an active role in advocating for and drafting a new copyright act, particularly to protect the rights of authors with the advent of new technologies.

 Aside from advances in technology, the other main impetus behind the adoption of the 1976 Act was the development of and the United States' participation in the Universal Copyright Convention (UCC) (and its anticipated participation in the Berne Convention).
-While the U.S. became a party to the UCC in 1955, the machinery of government was slow to update U.S. copyright law to conform to the Convention's standards.
-Barbara Ringer, the US Register of Copyrights, took an active role in drafting a new copyright act.
+While the U.S. became a party to the UCC in 1955, Congress passed Public Law 743 in order to modify copyright law to conform to the Convention's standards.